Pyrrhosoma nymphula (Large Red Damselfly)

 I long to see these characters because they are the first species to emerge signalling the beginning of a new season.
 Both male and female are handsome, colourfully marked beasties, too.

 Whilst most documentation regards there as being three named female colour forms, I now think that there are four, although one seems to be something of a generic catch-all.
 The four named colour forms, varying in the amount of black on the dorsal side of the abdomen, are: fulvipes, intermedia, typica and melanotum, though there are supposedly two forms of melanotum, one with no red colouration at all.
-It is intermedia that seems to be a catch-all for any amount of abdominal black between typica and fulvipes. ❓ Here, I discuss this potentially confusing issue.
+It is intermedia that seems to be a catch-all for any amount of abdominal black between typica and fulvipes.
+In Large Red Females I discuss and try to clarify this potentially confusing issue.

 In 2021, we found a population of P. nymphula at Chapel Porth in Cornwall which appeared to be particularly rich in form melanotum females and very striking they were, too.